 It indicates a relative inability to sleep that consist of difficulty in falling asleep, difficulty in remaining asleep, early awakening or combination of these complaints.

 The above pack is for 30 days.
-Dosage of all the products in Asthma and allergy products health pack is:
+Dosage of all the products:

 Insomnia is subdivided into falling asleep (sleep onset insomnia), frequent or sustained awakenings (sleep maintenance insomnia) or persistent sleepiness despite sleep of adequate duration (non-restorative sleep).